AgentFabulous/aosp_device_sony_taoshan/README.md

 Sony Xperia L
 ==============

+WIP.
+DO NOT USE.
+WILL EAT YOUR CAT.

 The Sony Xperia L (codenamed _"Taoshan"_) is a mid-range smartphone from Sony Mobile.

 It was announced in March 2013.